sufangmu/sufangmu.github.io/docs/english/NCE/NCE2.md

 A Festival for the Dead is held once a year in Japan.
 This festival is a cheerful occasion, for on this day, the dead are said to return to their homes and they are welcomed by the living.
-As they are expected to be hungry after their long journey, food is laid out for them.
+As they are expected to be hungry after their long journey, food is laid(lay) out for them.
 Specially-made lanterns are hung outside each house to help the dead to find their way.
 All night long, people dance and sing.
-In the early morning the food that had been laid out for the dead is thrown into a river or into the sea as it is considered unlucky for anyone living to eat it.
+In the early morning the food (that had been laid out for the dead) is thrown into a river or into the sea as it is considered unlucky for anyone living to eat it.
-In towns that are near the sea, the tiny lanterns which had been hung in the streets the night before, are placed into the water when the festival is over.
+In towns (that are near the sea), the tiny lanterns (which had been hung in the streets the night before), are placed into the water when the festival is over.
-Thousands of lanterns slowly drift out to sea guiding the dead on their return journey to the other world.
+Thousands of lanterns slowly drift(漂流) out to sea guiding the dead on their return journey to the other world.
-This is a moving spectacle, for crowds of people stand on the shore watching the lanterns drifting away until they can be seen no more.
+This is a <u>moving spectacle</u>(动人的场面), for crowds of people stand on the shore watching the lanterns drifting away until they can be seen no more.